Applying for the Doctoral Internship at CSDC-UHM

 Qualifications of Candidates

-Candidates for the predoctoral Psychology Internship at the Counseling and Student Development Center, University of Hawaiʻi at Mānoa must be advanced doctoral candidates in Counseling Psychology or Clinical Psychology.
+Candidates for the Doctoral Internship at the Counseling and Student Development Center, University of Hawaiʻi at Mānoa must be advanced doctoral candidates in Health Service Psychology.
 Courses in psychotherapy, assessment, career development, multicultural competence, and supervision are recommended.
 All candidates must have completed one year of practicum during which they provided individual psychotherapy.
 Your AAPI should document at least 500 intervention and assessment hours and a grand total of at least 1000 practicum hours.
+Completion of dissertation proposal prior to start of internship is preferred.

-Application for the Predoctoral Psychology Internship at CSDC-UHM follows the AAPI (APPIC Application for Psychology Internship) process which is available at the APPIC (Association of Psychology Postdoctoral and Internship Centers) website (www.appic.org).
+Application for the Doctoral Internship at CSDC-UHM follows the AAPI (APPIC Application for Psychology Internship) process which is available at the APPIC (Association of Psychology Postdoctoral and Internship Centers) website (www.appic.org).

 As part of the standard AAPI process, the following are required:

-1. Letter: Letter of interest describing why you are applying for the predoctoral Psychology Internship in at CSDC-UHM.
+1. Letter: Letter of interest describing why you are applying for the Doctoral Internship in at CSDC-UHM.
 Your letter should address your experience and interest in providing counseling and psychotherapy for university students in a multicultural setting.

 2. Transcripts: Official transcripts of all graduate coursework in psychology should be sent by the university.
 You might want to include photocopies of your transcript in case official transcripts are delayed.